vitaliybeinspired/Artificial-Intelligence/README.md

 2.Describe why the following statement is FALSE: Scikit-Learn has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries.

 Scikit Learn is focused on Machine Learning, e.g data modelling.
 It is not concerned with the loading, handling, manipulating, and visualising of data.

+# Day 3 (2/10)

+1. What are “Tensors” and what are they used for in Machine Learning?

+They are vectors with basis (1 unit of anything I’m using) and have 3 subcomponents like vector A has xyz sub components.
+They are the same from any observer and reference frame.
+Can have multiple directions.

+2.What did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial?

+They are all arrays.